Emotions

 nerves are paired; however, they are normally referred to in the singular.

-It is the longest nerve of the autonomic nervous system in the human body.
+It is the longest nerve of the

 Cranial Nerves are the nerves that emerge directly from the brain